vadimdemedes/pastel/readme.md

 Each file in `commands` folder is a separate command.
 If you need to set up nested commands, you can create sub-folders and put these commands inside.

+**Tip**: Want to skip the boring stuff and get straight to building a cool CLI?
+Use [create-pastel-app](https://github.com/vadimdemedes/create-pastel-app) to quickly scaffold out a Pastel app.

 First, create a `package.json` with the following contents:

 ```json